blipk/pysh/README.md

 ## Pysh

-Python source file preprocessor/interpreter to enable running in-line bash code during python runtime
+Python source file preprocessor/interpreter (using regex) to enable running in-line bash code during python runtime

 Also can capture stdout into a python variable and use shells beyond bash.